-Again the double arrow sign means that the roles of t and $\omega$ may be inter-changed, except there may exist different multiplication constants.
+Again the double arrow sign means that the roles of t and ω may be inter-changed, except there may exist different multiplication constants.
 Now, causes of the wiggling of the spectral curve can be explained more specifically.
 First, since "a shift in one domain corresponds to a modulation in the other domain (one of duality properties of the Fourier transform)", relative locations of individual pulses introduce serious wiggling of the overall spectrum.
-Moreover, even the modulus of the modulated spectral coefficients for the first pulse alone, the modulus of the spectral coefficients for the s direct summation of the two individual modulus values.
+Moreover, even the modulus of the modulated spectral coefficients for the second pulse alone is the same as that of the spectral coefficients for the first pulse alone, the modulus of the spectral coefficients for the pulses combined differs from the direct summation of the two individual modulus values.
 Second, even though the Fourier transform is a linear operation on component signals (or component waves), the power spectrum is not a linear operation.
 That is to say, the power of combined pulses does not equal to the sum of individual powers for the two pulses.